This post contains affiliate links, and we will be compensated if you make a purchase after clicking on our links.

 • Good support for small or medium breeds

-• 2″ memory foam top layer
+• Comfortable top layer

 Cons:

-• Not thick enough for heavy breeds
+• Not thick enough for heaviest breeds

 • Not as durable as pricier options

-5. The Dog’s Bed Orthopedic Dog Bed
+Alternative Pick: The Dog’s Bed Orthopedic Dog Bed

-5. The Dog’s Bed Orthopedic Dog BedVIEW PRICE
+Alternative Pick: The Dog’s Bed Orthopedic Dog BedVIEW PRICE

-Aside from the mattress, The Dog’s Bed Orthopedic comes with both a washable cover and a waterproof inner liner.
-Unlike many beds, the cover is simple and quick to remove.
-You can also choose between flat and headrest versions.
+Aside from the mattress, we like that The Dog’s Bed Orthopedic comes with both a washable cover and a waterproof inner liner.
+Unlike many alternatives, the cover is simple and quick to remove.
+Don’t expect the cover to withstand biting, chewing, or scratching though.

 Why We Recommend It:

-he Dog’s Bed Orthopedic is a high-quality bed that provides excellent support – and for a great price.
+We think The Dog’s Bed Orthopedic is a high-quality bed that provides excellent support – and for a great price.
 It’s also easy to clean, has a waterproof inner liner, and is available in both flat and headrest versions.
 Be aware that the smaller sizes aren’t as thick though.

 Key Features: